 Study abroad isn't cheap, but it doesn't have to wipe out your bank account either.
+It's totally possible to have a great time while sticking to a study abroad budget.
 Fortunately for you, Go Overseas wrote the book on how to budget for study abroad.
 Literally.

 “Half the Luggage, Double the Money” (downloadable as a free PDF) is a must read guide for students traveling abroad.
 Written by eight travel gurus, along with tips from the Go Overseas staff, this e-book gives detailed, money-saving advice to help students -- no matter what circumstance arises.

 The guide is divided into four main chapters teaching you how to use money, avoid scams, save money, and choose the most budget-friendly cell phone plan.
 The goal of the e-book is to help students have the best time abroad possible and avoid returning home broke.

 Even as a college student, credit cards are a must for international travel.